thieu1995/mealpy/docs/source/pages/general/classification_table.rst

+Warning: This classification is old.
+Now we update all new optimizers at `this table`_.

 * Meta-heuristic Algorithm's Categories: (Based on `this article`_)
     + Evolutionary-based: inspired by Darwin's law of natural selection, evolutionary computing
     + Swarm-based: inspired by movement, interaction, and organization of birds, social insects, and other animals